 - When you or your organisation seek legal advice from us or when you are engaged by us on behalf of our clients

-- When you make an enquiry about our services or otherwise interact on our website
+- When you make an inquiry about our services or otherwise interact on our website

-- When you attend a seminar or event or sign up to receive publications from us
+- When you attend a seminar or event with us or a third party we are working with or sign up to receive publications from us

-- When you or your organisation provide services to us or seek to provide such
+- When you or your organization provide services to us or seek to provide such

 - When you apply to join us or express an interest in joining us